ranguli/cheats/README.md

 git submodule update
 ```

-Syncing submodules if you forgot to clone recursively
+- Syncing submodules if you forgot to clone recursively (by using `--recursive`).

-- Sometimes you forget to use the `--recursive` flag while cloning, or you didn't think the repo had submodules.
 You can setup the submodules without recloning
 ```
 git submodule init
 git submodule update